Pineapples have tons of health benefits! It’s also one of the most delicious tropical fruits that you can have.

 When you feel exhausted you can boost your energy by eating pineapple.

-The studies show the effect Bromelain on cancer cells, for instance, test-tube study show with increasing concentrations of Bromelain induces cancer cell death https://www.ncbi.nlm.nih.gov/pubmed/22191568
+The studies show the effect of Bromelain on cancer cells, for instance, a test-tube study show with increasing concentrations of Bromelain induces cancer cell death.

+Those are the top 5 benefits of eating pineapple.
 Pineapple is a versatile and super healthy fruit.
-You can enjoy this fruit in many forms as fresh, frozen, dried, canned, in juices and smoothies as well as in cooked food and many other drinks.
+You can enjoy this fruit in many forms as fresh, frozen, dried, canned, juices and smoothies as well as in cooked food and many other drinks.
 It doesn’t matter how you prefer to eat it as long as you include this health benefit loaded fruit in your diet regularly in order to stay healthy and happy.